davidcortesortuno/oommfpy/README.md

 If successful, the `plot_omf` and `omf2vtk` tools are installed in the corresponding `bin` directory and can be called from the command line.

+A C library is built with the installation process, thus the setup file tries to install Cython if is not present in the system.

 ## Documentation

 For now check the `doc/ipynb` folder which contains a tutorial with basic